huggingface/transformers/docs/source/pr_tests.md

 ## Code and documentation style

 Code formatting is applied to all the source files, the examples and the tests using black and isort.
-We also have a custom tool taking care of the formatting of docstrings and rst files.
-Both can be launched by executing
+We also have a custom tool taking care of the formatting of docstrings and rst files (`utils/style_doc.py`), as well as the order of the lazy imports performed in the Transformers `__init__.py` files (`utils/custom_init_isort.py`).
+All of this can be launched by executing

 ```bash
 make style